 During his studies at the Royal Northern College of Music, John was fortunate to have the opportunity to play chamber music in a wide variety of ensembles, leading to numerous performances around the North of England.
 His exploration of the chamber music literature was enhanced by the guidance of a number of prominent professional musicians, such as members of the Chilingirian Quartet, Elias Quartet, the Sitkovetsky Piano Trio, the Talich Quartet, and Trio Gaspard, as well as renowned collaborative clarinettist Matthew Hunt.

 John has been privileged to receive masterclasses from many of the world’s leading musicians – including Levon Chilingirian, Mauricio Fuks, Natalia Lomeiko, and Yuri Zhislin.
 Inspired by the teaching he has received, John has been keen to give back where he can, and in 2017/18 was selected to support and coach the string section of the National Children’s Orchestra of Great Britain.
-He continues to share his expanding musical knowledge through his own private teaching in London, and at The Royal Ballet School & Ealing Junior Music School where he is their youngest violin tutor.
+He continues to share his expanding musical knowledge through his own private teaching in London, and at The Royal Ballet School, Wimbledon High School & Ealing Junior Music School.

 John is thankful both to Jonathan Sparey and Florian Leonhard Fine Violins for having loaned him instruments in the past.
 John now plays on a True Copy of a violin by Guarneri ‘del Gesu’ ‘Ex-Ruggiero Ricci’, Cremona 1734 made by Florian Leonhard and Melina Polizzi.
 He is also grateful for the support given to him by the EMI Sound Foundation, The Loan Fund for Musical Instruments, The Kathleen Trust and the Elliott & Kayne Families.